ottojoash/notebook/README.md

  * Add and edit notes
  * Colorful notes (random)

+## How to Contribute
+1. Fork the the project
+2. Create your feature branch (git checkout -b my-new-feature)
+3. Make required changes and commit (git commit -am 'Add some feature')
+4. Push to the branch (git push origin my-new-feature)
+5. Create new Pull Request

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)